Liberty Broadband Corporation (LBRDK) Shares Plummet Below 1-Year High

-The stock of Liberty Broadband Corporation (NASDAQ: LBRDK) has decreased by -0.39 when compared to last closing price of 76.48.
-Despite this, the company has experienced a 2.05% gain in its stock price over the last five trading sessions.
+The stock of Liberty Broadband Corporation (NASDAQ: LBRDK) has decreased by -0.08 when compared to last closing price of 75.26.
+Despite this, the company has experienced a -1.67% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in Liberty Broadband Corporation (NASDAQ: LBRDK) Right Now?

-The price-to-earnings ratio for Liberty Broadband Corporation (NASDAQ: LBRDK) is above average at 11.35x, Analysts have differing opinions on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Liberty Broadband Corporation (NASDAQ: LBRDK) is 11.26x, which is above its average ratio.

 Sponsored

-The average price point forecasted by analysts for Liberty Broadband Corporation (LBRDK) is $130.43, which is $45.32 above the current market price.
-The public float for LBRDK is 116.21M, and currently, short sellers hold a 3.25% ratio of that floaft.
-The average trading volume of LBRDK on June 09, 2023 was 774.50K shares.
+The average price recommended by analysts for Liberty Broadband Corporation (LBRDK) is $130.43, which is $46.3 above the current market price.
+The public float for LBRDK is 116.21M and currently, short sellers hold a 3.10% of that float.
+On June 15, 2023, LBRDK’s average trading volume was 787.12K shares.

 LBRDK’s Market Performance

-The stock of Liberty Broadband Corporation (LBRDK) has seen a 2.05% increase in the past week, with a -1.46% drop in the past month, and a -5.00% fall in the past quarter.
-The volatility ratio for the week is 2.73%, and the volatility levels for the past 30 days are at 2.62% for LBRDK.
-The simple moving average for the last 20 days is -0.10% for LBRDK stock, with a simple moving average of -9.21% for the last 200 days.
+The stock of Liberty Broadband Corporation (LBRDK) has seen a -1.67% decrease in the past week, with a -4.01% drop in the past month, and a -4.39% fall in the past quarter.
+The volatility ratio for the week is 2.81%, and the volatility levels for the past 30 days are at 2.75% for LBRDK.
+The simple moving average for the past 20 days is -0.70% for LBRDK’s stock, with a -9.65% simple moving average for the past 200 days.

-During the last 5 trading sessions, LBRDK rose by +2.05%, which changed the moving average for the period of 200-days by -30.92% in comparison to the 20-day moving average, which settled at $76.19.
-In addition, Liberty Broadband Corporation saw -0.12% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LBRDK fell by -1.67%, which changed the moving average for the period of 200-days by -28.26% in comparison to the 20-day moving average, which settled at $75.67.
+In addition, Liberty Broadband Corporation saw -1.40% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading